LauLlobet/cl-twitter/readme.md

 - All users will use the same terminal.
 - Non existing users will be created at their first message
 - Application starts with an empty list of users
+- User name must be unique
+- Displays the list of messages sorted by creation time in reversed order
+- Prints a human readable data displaying the elapsed time between now and the time of message creation